KosinskiLab/AlphaPulldown/pip_user_guide.md

 #### **2.1 pulldown mode**
 Inspired by pull-down assays, one can specify one or more proteins as "bait" and another list of proteins as "candidates".
 Then the programme will use AlphafoldMultimerV2 to predict interactions between baits and candidates.
 For instance:

+In this example, we selected pulldown mode and make eIF4G3(Uniprot:[O43432](https://www.uniprot.org/uniprot/O43432)) and eIF4G2(Uniprot:[P78344](https://www.uniprot.org/uniprot/P78344)) as baits while the other 294 proteins as candidates

 ![demo1](./apms_demo_1.png)

 However, in some cases, a functional domain may consist of multiple discontinuous regions.
 This programme also allows the user to split the proteins in such way, as indicated below:
 ![demo2](./apms_demo_2.png)

-**NB** The command line interface for using APMS mode will then become:
+**NB** The command line interface for using pulldown mode will then become:
 ```
 run_multimer_jobs.py --mode=pulldown\
 --num_cycle=3 --num_predictions_per_model=1\